Christ our Substitute

 Rom6:3 Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?

 Rom6:4 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.

 When Adam sinned, we all sinned.
 We were all in Adam.
 But, when Christ conquered Sin in the flesh, so did we.
 We were in Christ, which is why we die and are buried with Him.
-So, we have resurrected with Him also; which is why Paul says that "in Christ, we are in Heavenly places" (Ephesians 2:6).
-So when Paul says in Galatians 3:13 that, "Christ redeemed us from the curse of the law by becoming a curse for us, for it is written: 'Cursed is everyone who is hung on a pole,'" He can do this because He is us.
+So, we have resurrected with Him also; which is why Paul says that in Christ we are in Heavenly places (Ephesians 2:6).
+The above explains why Paul says in Galatians 3:13 that, "Christ redeemed us from the curse of the law by becoming a curse for us, for it is written: 'Cursed is everyone who is hung on a pole.'"
+Jesus can do this because He is us.
 Paul repeats the same concept in 2 Corinthians 5:21,

 2 Corinthians 5:21 For He hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.

 Christ did not merely replace us.
-He did not only die our death.
+He did not merely die our death.
 His identity with us was complete.
 He carried our Sin and us in Him.
 So, He suffered the curse that we should suffer, but we suffered it with Him.
-So, His victory is our victory.
-Do we believe it?
+And, since He was victorious, His victory is our victory.
+But, do we believe it?